 In addition to collections, Lexington Law can also help you remove other inaccurate information such as inquiries, late payments, charge-offs, foreclosures, repossessions, judgments, liens, and bankruptcies from your credit report.

 Call Lexington Law now to learn more: (800) 220-0084

 Should I contact or pay CMI Credit Mediators Inc?

-The best way to go about dealing with CMI Credit Mediators Inc. is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like CMI Credit Mediators Inc. for millions of clients nationwide.
+The best way to deal with CMI Credit Mediators Inc. is to work with a credit repair professional.
+They delete millions of negative items every year from companies like CMI Credit Mediators Inc. for millions of clients nationwide.

 Will CMI Credit Mediators Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you may never hear from or have to deal with CMI Credit Mediators Inc. again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.

 Some states allow wage garnishment, while others do not.
 It is important to note that if you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.